Sandhanwal

-Sandhanwal is a village in Shahkot in Jalandhar district of Punjab State, India.
-It is located 5 km from sub district headquarter and 47 km from district headquarter.
+Sandhanwal is a very famous village in Shahkot in Jalandhar district of Punjab State, India.
+It is located 5 km from Shahkot, 47 km from Jalandhar and 177 kilometres from Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

 As of 2021, the village has a total number of 580 houses and a population of 2,776 of which 1957 are males while 673 are females.
 As of 2021, out of the total population of the village 77 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.